uvarc/rc-website/content/userinfo/hpc/access.md

 **Available to:** [Eligible PIs](#pi-eligibility) who need exclusive access to a subset of HPC nodes for extended periods.

+**Note:** When requesting a dedicated node, it can be desirable to create a new Grouper group so that you can control access to the node within your research group, but it is not required.

 <a href="/form/support-request/?category=Rivanna&request_title=Dedicated%20Computing">

   <button class="btn btn-primary">Request Dedicated Computing</button>